What makes Clear Kids different to other clinics?

 Certified Practising Speech Pathologist.

-What do you like about being a speech and language therapist?
+What do you like about being a Speech Pathologist?